protoblock/protoblock.github.io/test.md

     *  Hit Send
     *  Feel free to make individual changes
     *  Try export/import CSV file
     *  Contact us for custom connection to projection APIs

 >This is not really a competition with your fellow fantasy experts, since all your projections are instantly public.
 Rather it’s a community effort to widely distribute coins among all NFL knowledge and Fantasy Football skill.

 **Come back after each game to see how many coins you earned.
-Projections are open through week 16 and startup again after 53-man-rosters for 2019 Week 1 projections**
+Projections are open through week 16 and startup again after 53-man-rosters for 2019 Week 1 projections.**

 #### Rules
-1. Each PPR point scored in the NFL from Week 1 to Week 16 generate 100 Fantasybit **1 Fantasy Point = 100 Fantasybit**
+1. Each PPR point scored in the NFL from Week 1 to Week 16 generate 100 Fantasybit

+    **1 Fantasy Point = 100 Fantasybit**

 2. All Fantasybit are split among users with qualifying accurate projections.
 The more accurate your projection the more Fantasybit awarded.

-**Fantasybit - The PPR Coin - is a token of fantasy football Skill**
+**Fantasybit - The PPR Coin - Is a token of fantasy football Skill!**

 Each user’s software independently keeps a ledger of all other users projections.
 Everyone independently runs the numbers, follows the rules, and keeps score.